leilab-isep/cogsi2526-1211739-1240470/CA1/README.md

 ###  Create a branch named email-field

-Create a branch to add support for an email field for a vet
+Create a branch to add support for an email field for a vet:

+The command git branch is used to list, create, or delete branches in Git

 ``` bash
 git branch email-field